annahico/PROJECT-Tattoo/README.md

 ## Description

-The project consists of developing a RESTful API for managing appointments in a tattoo studio.
+The project consists of developing a REST API for managing appointments in a tattoo studio.
 The API will allow users to perform operations such as creating, listing, updating and deleting services, managing users and appointments.

 ## Content 🗂️